cliquot22/TheiaMCR/README.md

 More information about the available functions can be found in the [wiki](https://github.com/cliquot22/TheiaMCR/wiki) pages.

+# Logging
+There are logging commands in the module using Python's logging libray.
+These are set by default to log WARNING and higher levels.
+To see other log prints, initialize the class with `MCR = TheiaMCR.MCRControl(serial_port="com4", degubLog=True)` or manually set the logging level with `TheiaMCR.log.setLevel(logging.INFO)`.

 # License
 Theia Technologies BSD license
 Copyright 2023-2024 Theia Technologies